 Entanglement in commercial fishing ropes threatens the recovery of the North Atlantic right whale (Eubalaena glacialis), a species largely restricted to waters off of eastern North America.
 In recent years, serious entanglements have been increasing, and mortality from conflicts with fishing operations exceeds US legal mandates, with 83% of the population showing incidence of scarring as a consequence of these encounters.

-These whale entanglement case studies are a subset of total whale bycatch that has occurred off the eastern shores of the US and Canada, with a particular emphasis on the waters south and west of Nova Scotia.
+The 30 whale entanglement publication case studies are a subset of total whale bycatch that has occurred off the eastern shores of the US and Canada, with a particular emphasis on the waters south and west of Nova Scotia.
 Featured here are cases involving the endangered North Atlantic right whales for which:

 - Fishing gear was retrieved and warehoused by NOAA/NMFS;